 Facts about gender equality and poverty

 The productivity of fields controlled by women is lower than that of land cultivated by men.
-A study by FAO showed that male farmers had 20-30 per cent higher harvests.
+A study by FAO showed that male farmers had 20-30 per cent larger harvests.
 The gap was due to the men having better access to labour, information, inputs, and machines.